-Despite adherence below recommended levels, women are doing better, relative to men, overall, when it comes to the variables for adherence.
-When asked about adherence to visits, one key informant said the following:
+Despite adherence below recommended levels, women are doing better relative to men, overall, when it comes to the variables for adherence.
+When asked about adherence to clinical visits, one key informant said the following:

 Nowadays it is not like in the past.
 The patients try to keep the schedule for visiting the clinic. . . .
-Women are the leading in terms of registered clients and adherence to the visits.
+Women are the leading in terms of registered clients and adherence to the clinical visits.

 The relatively higher level of adherence was also discussed during FGDs.
 When women were asked about adherence to scheduled clinic appointments, one of the FGD respondents said the following:

-In fact, women are the most who adhere to the visits than men.
+In fact, women are the most adhering to the clinical visits than men.

-Our study used binary logistic regression to estimate the contribution of sociodemographic characteristics on adherence to scheduled clinic visits for ART (Table 10) and adherence to prescribed ARV doses (Table 11).
+The study used binary logistic regression to estimate the contribution of sociodemographic characteristics on adherence to scheduled clinic visits for ART (Table 10) and adherence to prescribed ARV doses (Table 11).
 We found that the amount of time one had spent in an ART program was an important predictor of adherence to scheduled visits for ART.
 The rest of the variables were not statistically significant.

 Table 10.
 Adherence to ART (based on scheduled ART clinic)